 What is Share a Rainbow Day?

-How can I participate?
+How may I participate?

-- Step 3: PLACE your rock (anywhere) on October 3
+- Step 3: PLACE your rock (anywhere) on October 3.

 After you've painted your rock, you'll want to seal it.
-If you're adding a label (like a GoRock tracking ID), you can apply the label with a decoupage medium like Modge Podge.
-This is basically like a fancy water-based glue.
-However, if placing your rock outdoors, you'll need to add a weather-proof finishing sealant, like this acrylic varnish (we like the gloss finish because it makes our rocks nice and shiny).
+If you're adding a label (like an ID from GoRock to follow your rock), you can apply the label with a decoupage medium like Modge Podge.
+But, keep in mind that this is basically like glue.
+I placing your rocks outdoors, you'll need to add a waterproof finishing sealant, like this acrylic varnish (we like the gloss finish because it makes our rocks nice and shiny).